lionkor/BeamMP-Server-Docs/NewLua.md

 Pre-v2.4.0 Lua had a concept of "threads" which run X times per second.
 This naming was slightly misleading, as they were synchronous.

 Post-v2.4.0 Lua instead has "Event Timers".
-Theses are timers which run inside the server, and once they run out, they trigger an event (globally).
+These are timers which run inside the server, and once they run out, they trigger an event (globally).
 This is also synchronous.
 Please be aware that the second argument is an interval in milliseconds.

 Example: